Ivan The Fool In Hyperreality

 Or we spend a significant portion of our time trying to look like fakes of fakes.
 Copies of copies.
 That is, many people’s ideal beauty standard is of a barbie doll — a fiction.
 So, they do everything they can to look like barbie.
 They succeed.
 Countless others copy them.

+But the deep illusion is not only that we mistake copies of reality for reality, but that we don’t even recognize that we are doing that.
 It is possible to suspend disbelief temporarily when entering a movie theatre and becoming fully immersed in the movie.
-It is also possible to be mindful of your surroundings while enjoying the movie.
-But movie theatres, VR headsets, or game consoles are obvious mediums of simulation.
+But it is also possible to be mindful of your surroundings while enjoying the movie.
+But movie theatres, VR headsets, or game consoles are obvious.
 You make a conscious decision to engage in these activities — knowing that your perceptions will be fooled.

 But what about every-day life, or the “facts” about the world that we take for granted.
 To what extent are our impressions of the world based on reality, rather than descriptions of reality?
 To what extent are the narratives that we have subscribed to better determinants of our experience of the world, than our own previous experience of the world?
-What percentage of what we know is true, and what percentage is propaganda, or borrowed ideas that are themselves copies of borrowed ideas?
-Which of our desires are truly our own, and which are unconsciously borrowed from others out of laziness?
+What percentage of what we know is true, and what percentage is propaganda, or borrowed ideas?
+Which of our desires are truly our own, and which are unconsciously borrowed from others for no good reason?

-If you could become Ivan the fool for a day, or his dumb sister, what would you notice?
+If you could become Ivan the fool for a day, what would you notice?

 Originally published at https://unearnedwisdom.com.